AirJohnson3/ds_glassdoor_project/README.md

 ![Image of Ratings](https://github.com/AirJohnson3/ds_glassdoor_project/blob/master/Images/Ratings.png)

-Although location data and job sectors will constantly change, understanding the heavier job markets helps in preparing and deciding on which sector and location will provide the highest number of jobs:
+Although location data and job sectors will constantly change, understanding the heavier job markets helps in preparing for eventual employment.
+Knowing with sector and location that provides the highest number of jobs gives me an understanding for the industries in need of data scientists:

 7. Job locations